I just had to reach behind me and grab something here.

 We have special plans for this letter, ladies and gentlemen.

-And I just want to do I can't announce those plans as we speak at the moment, but I will be able to in uh in uh mere moments.
+I can't announce those plans as we speak at the moment, but I will be able to in mere moments.

-Let's go back to the subject matter uh from Ferris, the last caller we had in the previous hour.
+Let's go back to the subject matter from Ferris, the last caller we had in the previous hour.

-Uh, no longer there, but started MTV.
+No longer there, but started MTV.

-The United States Supreme Court this morning affirmed a lower court's ruling that New York City must reimburse wealthy parents who sent their learning disabled son to a private school before trying a program offered by the public schools.
+The United States Supreme Court this morning affirmed a lower court's ruling that New York City must reimburse wealthy parents who sent their learning-disabled son to a private school before trying a program offered by the public schools.

-Uh New York City Board of Education versus Tom Fresn, uh, meaning a lower court's ruling in favor of the plaintiff, the former Viacom chief executive Tom Fresn's.
+The justices issued a split 4-4 decision in the case, New York City Board of Education versus Tom Freston, meaning a lower court's ruling in favor of the plaintiff, the former Viacom chief executive Tom Freston stands.

-Uh the decision was announced in a two-sentence statement issued by the court this morning.
+The decision was announced in a two-sentence statement issued by the court this morning.

 Because of the split ruling, the decision does not establish a precedent for similar cases in the future.